arisha-blip/lab2-branching-and-merging/recipe.md

 - 1 cup chocolate chips
 - 1 tsp vanilla extract
 - 1/2 tsp ground cinnamon
-- ...
+- a pinch of nutmeg

 ## Instructions:
 1. Preheat the oven to 350°F (175°C).
-2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, and vanilla extract.
+2. In a large bowl, whisk together the flour, sugar, cocoa powder, chocolate chips, nutmeg and vanilla extract.
-3. ...
+3. Make an offering to the baking gods to avoid burning the cake.

 ## Additional Directions by Alice:
 4. In a separate bowl, beat the eggs and add them to the mixture.
 Stir until well combined.